spmfox/presentations/bootable-containers/bootable-containers.md

 > Transactional, in-place operating system updates using OCI/Docker container images. bootc is the key component in a broader mission of bootable containers.

 > The original Docker container model of using "layers" to model applications has been extremely successful.
 This project aims to apply the same technique for bootable host systems - using standard OCI/Docker containers as a transport and delivery format for base operating system updates.
 ###### https://bootc-dev.github.io/bootc/

 ---
-## Why use bootc over other immutable systems?
-- Simplify build process
-  - Reuse what you already know about building containers
-  - Take advantage of existing container build tools

-- Unify processes
-  - Build bare metal, VM, and container images using the same method and pipeline
-  - Scan OS images using container security tools

----
 ## FAQ